 Glades Electric Cooperative wants to ensure your expectations are met if you choose to install a solar system.
 We cannot recommend a solar contractor, but we are here to help you navigate the process as your trusted power provider.
 Consider the information below as you explore if home solar will meet your needs.

-To help you determine if solar is a good choice for you, check our our solar fact sheets:
+To help you determine if solar is a good choice for you, check out our solar fact sheets:

-GEC’s Is Solar Power Right for Your Home? and a Homeowner’s Guide to Going Solar from the Department of Energy.
+- GEC’s Is Solar Power Right for Your Home?

 Hiring a Solar Contractor